RyanClementsHax/notes/cloud/aws/securityAndCompliance.md

 - uses hardware security modules (HSMs) to safely store the keys
 - cloud hsm is an alternative to this where your client manages
   - "you are on your own" for key management
+- uses envelope encryption with other services
+  - data is first encrypted with the key in that service, then encrypted using the CMK (Customer Master Key) in KMS

 ## Other security services
 - AWS Organizations